 How can you protect your home appliances from incidences of power surges?

 First and foremost, it is crucial to note that even the typical surge protector is not adequate to protect your appliances and electronics from a lightning strike.
 This means that the best thing you can always do is to unplug all your electrical devices during raging electrical storms.
 However, if you are residing in an area prone to faulty wiring, you should invest in a surge protector.

 Point-of-use surge machines for surge protection, integrated with excellent grounding system can potentially protect your electrical appliances and electronics from even the most damaging power surges.
-It is worth mentioning that surge protection devices does not either arrest or suppress a surge, but typically diverts the surge successfully to the ground
+It is worth mentioning that surge protection devices do not either arrest or suppress a surge, but typically diverts the surge successfully to the ground

 Possible approaches to surge protection.